GDJ2001/Calculator-Android-Studios/README.md

 - Simple and responsive UI suitable for phones
 - Handles simple error states (e.g., divide by zero)
 - Preserves current calculation on configuration changes (rotation)

-> Note: This README assumes a typical Android project structure created in Android Studio.
-Adjust file paths below if your project uses a different module or structure.

----

 ## Screenshots